CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

 ### Install Using the Management IP

-DHCP is enabled by default over the MGT port.
-Therefore, if you have configured your DHCP server and connected an RJ-45 cable to the MGT port, simply log in using the designated IP address.
+DHCP is enabled by default over the management port.
+Therefore, if you configured your DHCP server and connected an RJ-45 cable to the management port, you can log in using the designated IP address.

 ## Install SONiC

-1. Reboot the switch into ONIE and select 'Install OS':
+1. Reboot the switch into ONIE and select **Install OS**:

        GNU GRUB version 2.02-beta3
        +-----------------------------------